gmacario/easy-genivigo/README.md

 #### Service `goagent-docker`

-Service `goagent-docker` instantiates a new Go.CD agent as Docker container.
+Service `goagent-docker` instantiates a new Go.CD agent inside a Docker container.
-This agent includes the `docker` and `docker-compose` commands which communicates with the Docker engine which is used to execute both the Go.CD server and its agents.
+This agent includes the `docker` and `docker-compose` commands to interact with the Docker engine used to run the Go.CD server and its agents.

-To connect to a different Docker engine, the agent should be customized by properly configuring the `DOCKER_xxx` environment variables.
+To connect to a different Docker engine, the agent should be customized by properly configuring the `DOCKER_HOST` environment variable.
+See https://docs.docker.com/machine/reference/env for details).

 #### Service `goagent-yocto-genivi`

-Service `goagent-docker` instantiates another Go.CD agent running inside a container based on public image `gmacario/build-yocto-genivi`.
-See project https://github.com/gmacario/easy-build for details.
+Service `goagent-docker` instantiates another Go.CD agent running inside a container based on public Docker image `gmacario/build-yocto-genivi`.
+See https://github.com/gmacario/easy-build for details.

 ### License and Copyright